aurelia/aurelia/docs/SUPPORT.md

 ## I'm trying to fix a bug or add a feature, but I'm not sure I'm doing it right

 We love it when Aurelia developers take the time to dive into the Aurelia codebase.
 Good on you!
-However, there's a lot of complicated code and we know first hand how intimidating that can be.
+However, there's a lot of complicated code and we know firsthand how intimidating that can be.
 For quick questions and discussions that will help you get on the right path, head over to our official Discord and post your question in the appropriate channel.
 We'll do our best to keep you on the right track.

 ## I want a bug fixed or a feature added but I don't think I can handle it